BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

   so the bug may already be self-resolved.
 Full detail + validation test in 7P.
 This likely closes the months-long "divergence/lag" mystery.
 NEXT: a fresh hot capture with correct clock to confirm the cutoff is gone - and to attempt a BETTER full-fusion image than first_fusion.png / _hq.png.
+- 2026-08-23 (Master 17 — leak diagnosed + hardened): Session spent mostly finding WHY progress stalled at ~25%.
+ROOT CAUSE identified by operator: DATA LEAK between sessions - a settled decision (trimmed Poisson = the mesher, per 7H, 92.5% coverage, decided 2026-08-19) got UN-LEARNED and re-opened as a stale gotcha ("Poisson fatally fails, use ball-pivoting"), and the assistant then RE-DERIVED the same trimmed-Poisson answer the hard way (sandbox, depth 9, 10% trim) - work that was already done.
+Same pattern hit the missing Unreal message, the stale RTAB content, and today's lost hot-capture data.
+Assistant had been PULLING THE WRONG MASTER (repo MASTER_REFERENCE(1).md, a diverged lossy branch) instead of the true head; operator supplied MASTER_REFERENCE_16_.md as the authoritative source.
+LESSON (hard): the conversation/compaction/repo layer is NOT durable memory; the operator-controlled Master IS.
+Assistant to treat the Master + operator testimony as truth over its own reconstructions.
+This session's edits (Master 17, built on _16_): (1) RTAB consolidated as PROJECT HISTORY (7C0 index + in-place banners, nothing moved/lost); (2) 7S RESEARCH added (real web sources read - CMU dense-surface densification is the most on-point for the holey mesh; HKU LiDAR_IMU_Init a lead for the odom-cutoff; Oxford SiLVR closest to the whole deliverable).
+UNRESOLVED + FLAGGED (operator to decide, assistant will NOT silently fix): the mesher contradiction inside the Master (7H says trimmed-Poisson-92.5% DONE; the §6 gotcha + old NEXT-SESSION block say "Poisson fails, ball-pivoting" - these contradict; 7H is the correct one).
+NEXT (operator's stated plan): upload images to cloud + view in Unreal; connect camera+lidar for an image; continue research (DARPA/MIT/Michigan/HKU).